AWTP-Lab/AWTP-Lab.github.io/lab-publications.md

 * Water treatment system and water treatment method using the same (Registration No.: 10-2628263)
 * Hollow fiber water treatment apparatus capable of cross-flow backwash (Registration No.: 10-2676978)
 * Membrane fabrication method thereof for selective separation of cationic dye and salt mixture (Registration No.: 10-2846558)
 * Fluorine wastewater adsorbent using animal bone waste and the manufacturing method thereof (Registration No.: 10-2835942)
+* Gas recovery system from wastewater (Registration No.: 10-2965211)